PrismLibrary/Prism-Documentation/docs/wpf/getting-started.md

 }
 ```

-There are a pair of abstract methods defined in ```PrismApplication``` that must be implemented first.
+There are a pair of abstract methods defined in ```PrismApplication``` that must be implemented first: RegisterTypes and CreateShell.

 ### RegisterTypes